kadonnelly13/scamdefenders/content/_index.md

 6. [Block Incoming Phone Calls That Don't Have a Contact](#block-incoming-phone-calls-that-dont-have-a-contact)
 7. [Practice General Secure Computer and Phone Hygiene](#practice-general-secure-computer-and-phone-hygiene)

 {{< callout type="tip" text="Don't perform of these preventative steps in one sitting.
-Lots of change in a small period of time can be confusing and lead to mistakes and it is advised to do incremental improvements over time." bgcolor="transparent" >}}
+Lots of change in a small period of time can be confusing and lead to mistakes and it is advised to do incremental improvements over time.
+We have provided a rough difficulty level for each step." bgcolor="transparent" >}}

 ## Raise Awareness

+🟢 Low Difficulty Level

 One of the best ways to help protect against scams is to raise awareness about the dangers out there.
 Talk to your loved ones about the most common types of scams today and let them know how they typically work.
 These include a scammer calling or emailing about these topics: